preciofishbone/OmniaDocsG2/working-with-events/implementation-example/index.rst

 .. image:: event-implementation-2-new.png

-The button CREATE TRAINING EVENT can only be seen and used by Event Administrators (Page Authors).
+The button CREATE TRAINING EVENT can only be seen and used by Event Managers (Page Authors).

 Each training is described the following way: